hencou/ESP8266MQTTMesh/README.md

 Changes:

-* mqtt server / port / username / password variables are parsed from the Milight Hub Settings Object.
 * removed OTA support to save some memory, updates can be achieved with a temporary router with the same network SSID.
 * when the Wifi is down the mesh network will create an own mesh networks after some minutes.
 * making the mesh more stable with 10 or more mesh nodes.